quippv/quippv/README.md

 ## I'm a Student, Developer, Boyfriend and Teacher!

-- 🔭 I’m currently working on a [Developer Student Clubs UPN "Veteran" Yogyakarta](https://developers.google.com/community/dsc "DSC")!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m loved learning everything 🤣
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m loved to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to projects in my area
-- ⚡ Fun fact: I love to coffe, cats and dogs
+- ⚡ Fun fact: I love coffee and cats

 ### Connect with me: